-To work most effectively with Analyzers, approach a situation or project logically and accurately, with facts documented.
+To work most effectively with Analyzers, approach a situation or project logically and accurately, with documented facts.
 Present your position and information carefully, with appropriate depth and detail.

 - 1. Demonstrate through action how you can help.
 Provide a well-organized, well-documented presentation, with a copy for the Analyzer. - 2.
 Analyzers often suspect that people will "oversell" themselves in what they can or will do.
 Be specific, and do not exaggerate. - 3.
 Take your time, be factual and remain persistent.
 Be careful not to rush even after you have established a relationship.
-Do not dramatize. - 4.
-Analyzers will seek assurance that decisions are really "right" and that there is no chance for error.
-If you agree, look for potential areas of future disagreement or dissatisfaction.
+Do not dramatize or try to influence with emotion. - 4.
+Analyzers will seek assurance that decisions are the correct or best one and that there is a clear understanding about any potential for errors.
 Be aware that agreement does not mean quick implementation. - 5.
 If you disagree with an Analyzer, present your position in an organized, clearly-defined manner that demonstrates the logical path to your conclusion. - 6.
 Define individual responsibilities clearly and in writing.
 Do not make agreements or commitments or offer guarantees that you cannot keep.